mercadopago/devsite-docs/guides/checkout-api-v2/other-payment-methods.en.md

 > Important
 >
 > In addition to the options available in this documentation, it is also possible to integrate **other payment methods** using the **Payment Brick**.
 Check [Default rendering](/developers/en/docs/checkout-bricks/payment-brick/default-rendering#editor_2) documentation of Payment for more details.
+> <br><br>
+> When executing the APIs mentioned in this documentation, you may come across the attribute `X-Idempotency-Key`.
+Filling it out is important to ensure the execution and reexecution of requests without undesirable situations, such as duplicate payments, for example.

 ------------

 To get a detailed list of all payment methods available for integration, send a **GET** with your **Access token** to the endpoint [/v1/payment_methods](/developers/en/reference/payment_methods/_payment_methods/get) and run the request or, if you prefer, make the request using the SDKs below.